Finite Expression Methods for Discovering Physical Laws from Data: Acknowledgements

 \section{Acknowledgements}

 C. W. was partially supported by National Science Foundation under awards DMS-2136380 and DMS-2206332.
-H. Y. was partially supported by the US National Science Foundation under awards DMS-2244988, DMS-2206333, and the Office of Naval Research Award N00014-23-1-2007.
+H. Y. was partially supported by the US National Science Foundation under awards DMS-2244988, DMS-2206333, the Office of Naval Research Award N00014-23-1-2007, and the DARPA D24AP00325-00.
+We would like to express our gratitude to ChatGPT for enhancing the wording during the paper-writing phase.
+Approved for public release; distribution is unlimited.